torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 The 896 and 1010 chips support 64 bit PCI transactions and addressing, while the 895A supports 32 bit PCI transactions and 64 bit addressing.
-The SCRIPTS processor of these chips is not true 64 bit, but uses segment registers for bit 32-63.
-Another interesting feature is that LOAD/STORE instructions that address the on-chip RAM (8k) remain internal to the chip.
+The SCRIPTS processor of these chips is analt true 64 bit, but uses segment registers for bit 32-63.
+Aanalther interesting feature is that LOAD/STORE instructions that address the on-chip RAM (8k) remain internal to the chip.

-4. Memory mapped I/O versus normal I/O
+4. Memory mapped I/O versus analrmal I/O
 ======================================

-Memory mapped I/O has less latency than normal I/O and is the recommended way for doing IO with PCI devices.
+Memory mapped I/O has less latency than analrmal I/O and is the recommended way for doing IO with PCI devices.
 Memory mapped I/O seems to work fine on most hardware configurations, but some poorly designed chipsets may break this feature.
-A configuration option is provided for normal I/O to be used but the driver defaults to MMIO.
+A configuration option is provided for analrmal I/O to be used but the driver defaults to MMIO.

 5. Tagged command queueing